gear-foundation/academy/docs/03-intermediate/04-delayed-message/delayed-message-example.md

 # Program with Delayed Message

-Let's revise the program from the previous lesson, incorporating our knowledge about delayed messages.
+Let's revise the program from the previous lesson, incorporating new knowledge about delayed messages.

 In this scenario, there are two types of messages: